ATTENTION DIAMOND POINT WATER DISTRICT

 The Town has been studying the possibility of creating a special improvement/tax district to establish a sustainable way to continue paying for EMS service to the Town, whether in the form of the Town department or a private contract.
 The EMS Steering Committee, in conjunction with the Planning and Zoning Office and the Town Board, have developed a Map Plan and Report for the formation of a special district for EMS, with the intent on developing a Town EMS Department with district tax levy.

 Beginning on Monday, January 4, 2021 the Town of Lake George Town Hall will be closed to public access until further notice.
 This move is due to the increase of COVID-19 cases in Warren County.
 Town Supervisor Dennis Dickinson made this decision as the Town is taking precautionary measures to ensure the safety of our staff during this crucial time.

-Our staff will continue to work and carry out the regular duties with a staggering work force, Monday through Thursday.
+Our staff will continue to work and carry out the regular duties Monday thru Friday.
 We will be assisting the public by e-mail, phone or by appointment only.

 NO ONE WILL BE ADMITTED INTO THE TOWN HALL WITHOUT A FACE MASK.

 Town Clerk/Receiver of Taxes 518-668-5722, ext.
 2

 Comptroller 518-668-5722, ext.
 4